doscontainer/doscontainer/README.md

 In order to help collection builders, DOSContainer aims to facilitate the quick creation of pristine disk image files that make up a collection.
-You tweak the manifest file that serves as input, then DOSContainer pops out a cleanly generated new disk image that is configured precisely to your specifications.
+You tweak the manifest file that serves as input, then DOSContainer pops out a cleanly generated new disk image that is configured precisely to your specifications:

+- File format suitable for use in emulators or for copying straight to old hardware.
+- 100% correct boot sector code
+- FAT filesystem quirks correspond with the OS version.
+- Install bare minimal base OS
+- Middleware, drivers, memory management etc.
+- Your game or application itself
+- Autoboot configuration in AUTOEXEC.BAT

+## Use case?
-You want all of your hundreds of games to boot with EGA configured and Roland MT-32 sound?
+You want all of your hundreds of games to boot with EGA configured and Roland MT-32 sound for the old retro setup you have in the attic?
 DOSContainer makes it easy to do that.
-It also makes it easy to change your mind and upgrade to VGA later on, or swap in a newer version of your mouse driver across thousands of disk images in a single go.
+It also makes it easy to do the exact same thing but for VGA and SoundBlaster Pro audio for the MiSTer in your living room.
+Did the world move on and deliver a new mouse driver?
+Swap it in across thousands of image files without breaking a sweat.

 ## Current status